An insight into smarter, kinder and more meaningful use of paid media for brand building.

 - Invest in predictive analytics and conversion API frameworks to avoid redundancy and improve attribution

-Kind automation: human‑first creative personalisation
+Kind automation in creative personalisation

 What you should be doing: